Maryam bint Uthman: Caliphal affairs

 Maryam was not Dabo's first wife, nor was the dynasty descended from her.
 Nevertheless, she became influential in Kano affairs.
-Hence, when her husband died, and she returned to Sokoto, the caliphs sought sought her advice on relations with the important emirate of Kano.
+Hence, when her husband died, and she returned to Sokoto, the caliphs sought her advice on relations with the important emirate of Kano.
 When Caliph Ahmadu Rufa'i planned on deposing Emir Abdullahi, Dabo's son, the emir appealed to her in dissuading the caliph.
 Abdullahi even threatened to revolt, but Rufa'i eventually agreed to allow him to remain in power.

 After the death of Emir Abdullahi in 1882, Caliph Umaru and his waziri, Abdullahi Bayero, were unable to decide on who should succeed between Dan Lawan Yusufu and Abdullahi's brother Yusufu, who had been dismissed as Galadima.
 Both the caliph and waziri had favourites and were opposed to the other's candidate.
 To resolve the deadlock, Maryam suggested Mamman Bello, Dabo's son and Abdullahi's younger brother.
 Both Umaru and Bayero were said to have been relieved, and approved Bello's appointment as Emir of Kano.

 Formerly I knew it not: a saintly woman has made it clear to me, this fear [of the decline all around], Maryam saw and gave heed...
 Thank you, Maryam, you reminded me, and I pondered; at first I was among the forgetful.